user0706/Mixer-v2/README.md

 > Created and tested in Python 3.6 on Windows 7 x64!

 :warning: **This is a beta version and probably contains some bugs.
-In that case, [report the new issue](https://github.com/user0706/Mixer-v2/issues).**
+In that case, please [report the new issue](https://github.com/user0706/Mixer-v2/issues).**

 ## Prerequisites
 Enter the following commands in the (terminal/cmd):